Skip to main content

 —“The Heritage of the Ultimate Law of Life,” The Writings of Nichiren Daishonin, vol. 1, p.
 217

-Nichiren Daishonin declares in this passage from “The Heritage of the Ultimate Law of Life” that his disciples can inherit the heritage of the ultimate Law of life and death only by chanting Nam-myoho-renge-kyo and creating a unity that transcends “all differences among themselves” and leads to becoming “as inseparable as fish in the water in which they swim” (WND-1, 217).
+Nichiren Daishonin declares in this passage from “The Heritage of the Ultimate Law of Life” that his disciples can inherit the heritage of the ultimate Law of life and death only by chanting Nam-myoho-renge-kyo and creating a unity that transcends “all differences among themselves” and leads to becoming “as inseparable as fish and the water in which they swim” (WND-1, 217).

 This heritage of faith, he teaches, flows in the lives of those who harmoniously work together in efforts for kosen-rufu to enable all people to realize absolute happiness.